Hypercontractivity and Lower Deviation Estimates in Normed Spaces: Small deviations for norms

 \subsection{Balancing the seminorm: improving bounds on the variance}

 Our bound on the Lipschitz constant of a seminorm $\semi(\cdot)$ from Proposition~\ref{p: piul,ams} holds under very general (or no) assumptions on parameters $\delta,H$, the norm $f(\cdot)$ and events $(\Event_t)_{t\gr \tau}$, but is not sufficiently strong to imply the main results of the section.
 However, the bound on the variance of the seminorm can be improved provided that $H$ is ``sufficiently small'' and that the events $(\Event_t)_{t\gr \tau}$ are carefully chosen to guarantee that the seminorm is ``well balanced''.
 It will be convenient to revise our notation a little.
-Let $\mathcal F$ be the collection of all seminorms defined as in the Subsection~\ref{subs: seminorms}.
-We will inductively construct a finite sequence of seminorms $(\semi_k)_{k=0}^m\subset\mathcal F$, with each $\semi_k(\cdot)$ sharing the same set of parameters with the other seminorms of the sequence, except for the collection of events $(\Event_t^k)_{t\gr \tau}$, which will be defined inductively, starting with $\Event_t^0:=\emptyset$, $t\gr \tau$ for the initial seminorm $\semi_0(\cdot)$.
+Assume parameters $\tau,\delta,H$, and the norm $f$ are fixed.
+Let $\mathcal F$ be the collection of all seminorms in $\R^n$ defined as in the Subsection~\ref{subs: seminorms}, where we allow all possible choices for the events $(\Event_t)_{t\gr \tau}$.
+We will inductively construct a finite sequence of seminorms $(\semi_k)_{k=0}^m\subset\mathcal F$, where each seminorm corresponds to specially chosen events $(\Event_t^k)_{t\gr \tau}$, starting with $\semi_0(\cdot)$ constructed for empty events $\Event_t^0:=\emptyset$, $t\gr \tau$.

 Let $\theta>0$ be a parameter (later, we will connect it with paramters $H$ and $\delta$), and assume that for some $k\gr 1$, the seminorm $\semi_{k-1}(\cdot)$ has been constructed.
 If for every $i\ls n$ we have $\Exp|\partial_i \semi_{k-1}(G)|< \theta\Exp\semi_{0}(G)$, then we set $m:=k-1$ and stop the construction.
 Otherwise, choose an index $i\ls n$ with $\Exp|\partial_i \semi_{k-1}(G)|\gr \theta\Exp\semi_{0}(G)$, and for any $t\gr \tau$ let